 Step 1: Bake the shortbread

-- Start preparing the shortbread layer.
-Preheat the oven to 200 °C, 180 °C for a fan/ power setting 6 and line the baking tin with baking paper.
-The parchment paper may protrude beyond the edges of the pan.
+- Start by preparing the shortbread layer.
+Preheat the oven to 200 °C, 180 °C fan/gas mark 6 and line the baking tin with baking paper.
+The baking paper may extend beyond the edges of the pan.

-- Then sift the powdered sugar and cornmeal into the bowl, add the sugar and mix together using either a hand mixer or directly in a food processor.
+- Then sift the powdered sugar and cornmeal into the bowl, add the sugar and mix the whole thing either using a hand mixer or directly in a food processor.

-- Slowly add the melted butter, stirring constantly, and mix the ingredients until combined.
-Add the vanilla extract and stir this into the mixture as well.
-Then turn the mixer down a little and gradually add the flour and salt and stir until the shortcrust pastry is well combined.
+- Slowly add the melted butter while stirring constantly and mix the ingredients until they have combined into a mixture.
+Add the vanilla extract and stir this into the mixture too.
+Then turn the mixing setting down a little and gradually sift in the flour and salt and continue stirring until the shortcrust pastry has come together well.

-- You can then pour the dough into the mold.
-Press into the pan evenly with your hands and then bake on the middle rack for about 25 minutes, or until the shortbread has turned golden brown.
-When the shortbread is done baking, take it out of the oven and let it cool down completely, at least an hour, before adding the other layers.
+- You can then put the dough into the mold.
+Press it evenly into the pan with your hands and then bake on the middle rack for about 25 minutes, or until the shortbread has taken on a golden brown color.
+When the shortbread is finished baking, take it out of the oven and let it cool completely, i.e. at least an hour, before adding the other layers.

 The topping: halva and tahini caramel